 Streaming picture books and ebooks for PreK-3rd grade

 BookFlix pairs classic animated stories from Weston Woods with nonfiction ebooks from Scholastic to build a love of reading and learning.
 Try out a Curious George story and a read-along ebook to answer all your 2nd grader’s questions about monkeys!
 140 pairs of fiction/non-fiction including 38 Spanish versions.
 Offers read-along and read-to-me, games, and “meet the creator” to introduce authors to young readers.

 Visiting the library and in a hurry?
 Our Grab-N-Go bundles contain 4-6 books on a particular topic or theme.
 Possible topics include dinosaurs, insects, the alphabet, and trains.
 Pick one up in the children’s department today!

 LAFCU is excited present a program that makes listening, learning, and reading fun in a virtual environment.
 Check out pre-corded stories, call in to story line at 517-622-6789 and join them for Special Events with a variety of community partners.
 Learn more at lafcu.com/read

-Check out some favorites — new and old for our youngest readers and for when they are ready for chapter books.
+Check out some favorites — picture books for our youngest readers and the best in new chapter books.